coreos/docs/running-coreos/cloud-providers/auro/index.md

 [cloud-config]: {{site.url}}/docs/cluster-management/setup/cloudinit-cloud-config

-At the moment, you cannot supply the `user-data` using the AURO control panel therefore you must use the CLI to deploy your cluster on the AURO cloud.
+You are able to supply the `user-data` using the AURO control panel when launching an instance, in the "Post Creation" tab, as well as using the CLI to deploy your cluster on the AURO cloud.

 A sample common `cloud-config` file will look something like the following: